bbbbbrie/awesome-ldap/README.md

   - [Creating Active Directory Accounts: Using LDIF files and OpenLDAP tools](http://pig.made-it.com/pig-adusers.html)
   - [Hacking into an LDAP or Active Directory service](https://pub.nethence.com/server/active-directory) - "note: this isn't pentesting but just gentle digging"
   - [2020 LDAP channel binding and LDAP signing requirements for Windows](https://support.microsoft.com/en-us/help/4520412/2020-ldap-channel-binding-and-ldap-signing-requirements-for-windows)
+  - [Interacting with an LDAP server using Ruby](https://www.tutorialspoint.com/ruby/ruby_ldap.htm) - This is a little dated but would be great in conjunction with the containers noted above.

 ## LDIF
 LDIF is the LDAP Data Interchange Format.
 LDIF files are flat text files.